Back to the Future: The Musical: Broadway (2023–2025)

 The musical began previews on Broadway on 30 June 2023, at the Winter Garden Theatre, and opened officially on 3 August.
 The production had the same creative team as the original West End production.
-Roger Bart and Hugh Coles from the original London cast returned in the roles of Doc Brown and George McFly, respectively, with Casey Likes as Marty McFly; the cast also included Merritt David Janes as Strickland, Liana Hunt as Lorraine, Jelani Remy as Goldie Wilson/Marvin Berry, Nathaniel Hackmann as Biff and Mikaela Secada as Jennifer.
+Roger Bart and Hugh Coles from the original London cast returned as Doc Brown and George McFly, respectively, with Casey Likes as Marty McFly; the cast also included Merritt David Janes as Strickland, Liana Hunt as Lorraine, Jelani Remy as Goldie Wilson/Marvin Berry, Nathaniel Hackmann as Biff and Mikaela Secada as Jennifer.
 The production received two nominations at the 77th Tony Awards: Best Featured Actor in a Musical (Bart) and Best Scenic Design of a Musical.
 The production closed on 5 January 2025 after 35 previews and 597 performances.

-North American tour (2024–present)
+North American tour (2024–2026)

-A North American tour opened at Playhouse Square in Cleveland, Ohio, on 14 June 2024, following preview performances, which began on 6 June at Proctors Theatre in Schenectady, New York.
-Don Stephenson and Caden Brauch lead the tour as Doc Brown and Marty McFly respectively.
-The tour is booking until July 19, 2026, and is scheuled to conclude at the Kennedy Center, Washington, D.C..
+A North American tour opened at Playhouse Square in Cleveland, Ohio, on 14 June 2024, following preview performances from 6 June at Proctors Theatre in Schenectady, New York.
+Don Stephenson and Caden Brauch lead the tour as Doc Brown and Marty, respectively.
+The tour closed in June 2026.

 Other productions

 A Japanese-language production of the musical, directed by John Rando, opened at the Shiki Theatre in Tokyo, Japan, on 6 April 2025.
 A production onboard Royal Caribbean International's ship Star of the Seas launched in mid-2025.

 An Australian production opened on 26 September 2025 at the Sydney Lyric Theatre in Sydney, Australia; Bart reprised his role as Doc Brown.
-The production is scheduled to play until January 25, 2026.
+The production closed on 25 January 2026.

+A German-language production opened in Hamburg on 21 March 2026.

 Planned productions

-A German-language production is expected to open in Hamburg on 22 March 2026.

-A UK tour is set to open at the Bristol Hippodrome in October 2026.
+A UK tour is scheduled to open at the Bristol Hippodrome on 8 October 2026.
+Bart is set to reprise his role as Doc Brown.

+An English-language production with French subtitles is planned to play at La Seine Musicale from 23 September to 10 October 2027.